Daskiworks/ghwatch/README.md

   and one hour on WiFi to prevent problems and allow widget decrease count/android notification remove when notification is read on another device)
 * Preference to configure full update for all background checks to better detect notification reads on another device/web.
-Use may lead to a bit higher consumption of resources (network, battery, GitHub API limit) - **new in 1.13**
+Use may lead to a bit higher consumption of resources (network, battery, GitHub API limit)

 ###Android notification
 * Android notification is fired when new unread GithHub notification is detected